galaxyproject/training-material/RNA-Seq/tutorials/srna-seq.md

 >    >    <ol type="1">
 >    >    <li>All samples use the Illumina 1.5 quality encoding scheme.
 We will need to convert to Sanger/Illumina 1.9. </li>
 >    >    <li>All samples have a read length of 51 nt. </li>
->    >    <li>The read quality across the entire length of the reads is good (phred score > 28 for the most part). </li>
+>    >    <li>The base quality across the entire length of the reads is good (phred score > 28 for the most part). </li>
 >    >    <li>Yes, "Illumina Small RNA 3' Adapters" are present. </li>
 >    >    </ol>
 >    >    </details>
 >    {: .question}
 >
 > 1. **FASTQ Groomer** :wrench:: Run `FASTQ Groomer` on the FASTQ read files to convert the quality scores from Illumina 1.5 to Sanger/Illumina 1.9 encoding using the following parameters:
->    - **File to groom**: Click the "Dataset collection" tab and then select the control sRNA-seq dataset
+>    - **File to groom**: Click the "Dataset collection" tab and then select the control sRNA-seq dataset collection
 >    - **Input FASTQ quality scores type**: Illumina 1.3-1.7
 >    - Repeat for the *klp10A* RNAi dataset collection
 >
 >    ![](../images/image.png)
+>
+> {: .hands_on}

-After the grooming step is complete, click on the FASTQ Groomer dataset collection of control sRNA datasets and then click on the name of one of the datasets.
-You should see now that the format is **fastqsanger** instead of **fastq**.
-This means we have successfully converted the quality score encoding scheme.
+After `FASTQ Groomer` finishes, click on the groomed control sRNA-seq dataset collection and then click on the name of one of the datasets.
+You should see that the format is **fastqsanger** instead of **fastq**, meaning we have successfully converted the quality score encoding scheme.

     ![](../images/image.png)

 If we go back to the FASTQC output and scroll down to the "Adapter Content" section, we can see that Illumina Small RNA adapters are present in ~80% of our reads.
 The next step is to remove these artificial adaptors because they will not map to the reference genome.
-If your reads contain a different adapter, update the **Adapter sequence to be trimmed off** in the next section (`Trim Galore!`).
+If your reads contain a different adapter, update the **Adapter sequence to be trimmed off** in the `Trim Galore!` step.

     ![](../images/image.png)

 ## Adaptor trimming

 Small RNA sequencing library preparations involve adding an artificial adaptor sequence to both the 5' and 3' ends of the small RNAs.
-While the 5' adaptor anchors reads to the sequencing surface and thus are not sequenced, the 3' adaptor is typically sequence immediately follow the RNA sequence.
-In the example datasets here, the 3' adaptor sequence is `TGGAATTCTCGGGTG`, and needs to be removed from each read before attemping to align the reads to a reference.
-We will be using the Galaxy tool `Trim Galore!` which implements the tool [`cutadapt`](https://cutadapt.readthedocs.io/en/stable/).
+While the 5' adaptor anchors reads to the sequencing surface and thus are not sequenced, the 3' adaptor is typically sequenced immediately following the small RNA sequence.
+In the example datasets here, the 3' adaptor sequence is `TGGAATTCTCGGGTG`, and needs to be removed from each read before aligning to a reference.
+We will be using the Galaxy tool `Trim Galore!` which implements the [`cutadapt`](https://cutadapt.readthedocs.io/en/stable/) tool for adapter trimming.

 > ### :pencil2: Hands-on: Adaptor trimming
 >
-> 1. **Trim Galore!** :wrench:: Trim off Illumina adaptors from the 3' ends of the reads by running `Trim Galore!` on every FASTQ file with the following parameters:
+> 1. **Trim Galore!** :wrench:: Remove Illumina adapters from the 3' ends of reads by running `Trim Galore!` with the following parameters:
 >    - **Is this library paired- or single-end?**: Single-end
->    - **Reads in FASTQ format**: Select "Dataset collections" and then select the control sRNA-seq dataset
+>    - **Reads in FASTQ format**: Click the "Dataset collection" tab and then select the control sRNA-seq dataset
 >    - **Trimming reads?**: User defined adapter trimming
 >    - **Adapter sequence to be trimmed off**: TGGAATTCTCGGGTG
 >    - **Trim Galore! advanced settings**: Full parameter list